zslucky/setup-dotfilles/README.md

 ## Setup guid

-1. Do some custom setting in `setup-custom.sh`. (e.g. setup your github profile etc...)
+1. Do some custom setting in `setup-custom.sh`. (e.g. setup your github profile, setup your hostname etc...)
-2. Update some osx prefer setting in `.osx` if you want.
+2. Update some osx prefer setting in `.osx` if needed.
 3. Run `setup-my-machine.sh`

 ## Custom setting